-We take great pride in our reputation as an ethical company, and we share the responsibility for supporting and strengthening our high integrity culture.
+We take great pride in our reputation as an ethical company, and we share the responsibility for supporting and strengthening our high-integrity culture.

 Committed to doing business right

-Eaton's Code of Ethics consists of twelve fundamental principles of ethical behavior.
+Eaton's Code of Ethics consists of twelve fundamental principles of ethical behaviour.
 It forms the foundation for our culture.
 Our employees, officers and directors all have the personal responsibility to read, know and comply with these principles in the performance of their duties.

 Along with the Code of Ethics, we provide employees with a detailed Eaton Ethics Guide containing concrete examples and practical guidance on ethical decision-making.
 It is translated into 34 local languages and made available to all Eaton employees worldwide.
 Every new employee at Eaton receives training on the Code of Ethics as part of the on-boarding process, and employees are required annually to read and reaffirm in writing their commitment to the principles of the Code of Ethics.

 Leaders set the tone and drive the culture.
 To ensure that our commitment to integrity is ingrained in our DNA, our Leadership Attributes—the behaviours we expect from all employees—include:

 Training clarifies and reinforces these expectations at all levels of the company:

 Emerging economies often offer high growth opportunities, but can also present elevated risks of corruption and misconduct.
 To manage this risk and enable our businesses to pursue opportunities with greater confidence, we employ a comprehensive anti-corruption strategy.